Ultimate Guide to Cooking Knives

 - Paring knives are great regardless of their blade size, but I recommend a longer blade for the most precise cuts.

-- Its non-reflective titanium-nitride coating may not be something you’re keen on.
+- Its 'rose pattern' look may not be something you’re keen on.

 Yet another great serrated paring knife, but this time, from the Gladiator series.
 Its ergonomic and ambidextrous qualities make this a total game-changer in the kitchen.
 The black G10 Garolite handle is imported from Spain and comes with a BPA-free protective sheath.